stablecog/stablecog/README.md

 - `PUBLIC_DEFAULT_SERVER_URL`: This is the default server url (your cog's url) that the app uses to generate images if provided.
 You can still change to another server in the app by clicking the settings icon in the top right corner of the home page.
 - `PUBLIC_SUPABASE_URL`
 - `PUBLIC_SUPABASE_ADMIN_KEY`

+There is a Plausible Analytics script on `src/app.html`.
+You can remove it or you can change the `data-domain` and `src` attributes to point to your domain and your Plausible instance.